Updated January 2023.

 Explore the Ann & Roy Butler Hike and Bike Trail

 The Ann & Roy Butler Hike and Bike Trail might be Austin’s worst-kept secret.
 This ten-mile-long recreational trail is great for cyclists, runners, walkers, and tourists, and you can avoid the crowds on the longer loops or by going early in the morning or on weekdays.
 Enjoy beautiful views of Lady Bird Lake and the downtown skyline while you get in some physical activity.
+There is even a point near Auditorium Shores that has exercise equipment you can use for bodyweight workouts.

 Take Free Outdoor Fitness Classes